 Modern motorcycle gear has evolved into lightweight armor, and you’ll be happy you have it if you are involved in an accident.
 The right helmet, jacket, gloves, glasses, and boots could be the difference between life and death.

-When shopping for a bike, make sure you choose a model that fits your height.
+When shopping for a bike, ensure you select a model that suits your height.
 Your feet should be able to comfortably rest on the ground when stopped, and the handlebars should be within easy reach.
 Consider engine power too; you don’t want a bike that’s too much to handle.

 A quick online search should yield plenty of results for nearby motorcycle safety courses.
 Enroll in one – they can teach you emergency-evading maneuvers that could save your life.

-Do a quick inspection of your bike before you take it for a spin.
-Make sure your tire pressure, mirrors, lights, belts, and chains are all in proper riding condition.
+Perform a quick inspection of your bike before taking it for a spin.
+Make sure your tire pressure, mirrors, lights, belts, and chains are all in proper working condition.

 Always keep your eyes on the road.
 A small bump, pothole, or patch of sand is all it takes to send you flying off your bike.